Seasoned Scholar Workshops

 - writing up the methods section of a research project

-- choosing the appropriate method(s) for a funded project
+- fine-tuning/tweaking/enriching the method(s) and design for a funded project

 - updating your knowledge of recent evolutions in methods applicable to your field